karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 ---------------------------------------------------------------------------------------------------
 Configuring Command and Arguments on applications:
 ---------------------------------------------------------------------------------------------------
-we use the docker images in k8s. so when we use the images where it require inputs how are we pass them
+we use the docker images in k8s. so when we use the images where it require inputs how are we pass them using `command` and `args`.
+The command and arguments that you define cannot be changed after the Pod is created.

 docker uses 2 parameters in docker images
     1. CMD sleep 5  --> defined input, if not specified it will use the existing value 5, other wise $ docker run ubuntu-sleep sleep 10